 During Manual mode, the user is responsible for entering the fluid bolus volume delivered.
-With a Fluid Meter, the user enters a target volume for the bolus and the fluid meter will track the start, end and bolus volume after the user opens and closes the fluid line.
+With a fluid meter, the user enters a target volume for the bolus and the fluid meter will track the start, end, and flow rate of fluid delivery after the user opens and closes the fluid line.

 By default, the AFM feature requires a fluid meter connection to initialize.
-Using the AFM feature in manual mode is optional.
+Using the AFM feature in Manual mode is optional.
 For more information on changing this advanced setting, contact your Edwards representative.